RafLew84/NEtCAT_LFA/docs/source/index.rst

 * **Interactive Spot Selection**: Precise selection of reciprocal lattice spots with refinement methods like "Max Pixel" and "2D Gaussian Fit".
 * **Drift & Distortion Correction**: Automatic calculation of the affine transformation matrix that maps the distorted, measured lattice to an ideal one, providing quantitative data on rotation and strain.
 * **Adsorbate Lattice Analysis**: Correction of adsorbate spot positions using the calculated substrate transformation, enabling accurate analysis of overlayer structures.
-* **Advanced Tools**: Includes modules for domain wall analysis, real-space reconstruction from a masked FFT, and simulation of STM/FFT data for comparison with experimental results.
+* **Advanced Tools**: Includes modules for domain wall analysis and real-space reconstruction from a masked FFT.
 * **History Tracking**: A non-linear history system allows users to seamlessly switch between different stages of the analysis.

 Core Workflow